 The bulk section has everything from snack choices, pantry staples like rice, and even spices!
 It is affordable and money saving as nothing goes to waste.

 They offer a variety of organic products at amazing prices (I feel like something is always on sale).
 Definitely worth making a trip to explore all the options…& to grab the ingredients for this recipe!

 Carrot Cake Oatmeal Ingredients:

 Carrots: Carrot are great source of beta carotene to add to your breakfast.
 Be sure to use your cheese grater to grate your carrots.
-Use the finest grate or pro tip: use the grating tool on your food processor to speed things up!
+Use the finest grate on the box grater.
+OR pro tip: use the grating tool on a food processor to speed things up!